mrvillafria/Pewlett-Hackard-Analysis/README.md

 ## Results

 #### Retirement Titles
 The information in this table below consists of employees eligible to retire and their titles.
 As mentioned previously, Bobby's boss has determined that any employee born between 1952 and 1955 will start to retire.
-This table will be the foundation to our next queries.
+This table will be the foundation to our next two queries.
 In order to retrieve this information based on the data we had, we joined the existing Employees and Titles tables on their primary key, which is the Employee Number.

 Retirement Titles table consists of the following data:
 - Employee Number